alanshlam/Novel/book1/The Inverted Sky/readme.md

 *Who dropped the bomb?* A kamikaze strike from Erden seemed illogical; their Combine reinforcements were still on the ground.
 President Rask was not that reckless.
 Sirona, then?
 But they were on the verge of capturing the city.
 A nuclear strike on a prize you are about to win made no tactical sense.
 Was it a distraction for something else?
 And the biggest piece of the puzzle, the one that didn't fit: if it wasn't a Federation bomb, *where did it come from?*

 As she stared at the wall, lost in thought, her personal datapad chimed.
 It was a device she kept air-gapped from Ministry networks, for emergencies.
 An anonymous message had appeared from a heavily encrypted app she hadn't used in months.
-Her blood ran cold as she read the simple, six-word sentence:
+Her blood ran cold as she read the simple, eight-word sentence:

 *I still remember your advice to my students.*